THE HOUSE SPARROW (Passer domesticus)

 BEST SERGEI

-An extended family of House Sparrows has survived on Drayton Park, not far from Arsenal Football Club and close to Gillespie Park’s front gate.
+An extended family of House Sparrows has survived on nearby Drayton Park, not far from Arsenal Football Club and close to Gillespie Park’s front gate.
 As you walk past the Park’s high brick wall, you can usually hear Sparrow breets and chirrups coming from the overhanging vegetation.
 Within the nature reserve’s walls, management of native trees, wildflowers & grasses benefits wildlife – especially insects & birds.
 Good Sparrow fodder.

 VIDEO – BABY SPARROW BY THE FATBALL FEEDERS